First Biesheuvel cabinet

 The first Biesheuvel cabinet was the executive branch of the Dutch Government from 6 July 1971 until 9 August 1972.
-The cabinet was formed by the christian-democratic Catholic People's Party (KVP), Anti-Revolutionary Party (ARP) and Christian Historical Union (CHU), the conservative-liberal People's Party for Freedom and Democracy (VVD) and the social-democratic Democratic Socialists '70 (DS'70) after the election of 1971.
-The cabinet was a centrist coalition and had a slim majority in the House of Representatives with Protestant Leader Barend Biesheuvel a former Minister of Agriculture serving as Prime Minister.
-Prominent Catholic politician Roelof Nelissen the Minister of Economic Affairs in the previous cabinet served as Deputy Prime Minister, Minister of Finance and was given the portfolio of Suriname and Netherlands Antilles Affairs, former Liberal Leader Molly Geertsema served as Deputy Prime Minister and Minister of the Interior.
+The cabinet comprised members of three christian-democratic parties – the Catholic People's Party (KVP), the Anti-Revolutionary Party (ARP) and the Christian Historical Union (CHU); a conservative-liberal party – the People's Party for Freedom and Democracy (VVD); and a social-democratic party, the Democratic Socialists '70 (DS'70); and was formed after the election of 1971.
+The cabinet was the core of a centrist coalition that had a slim majority in the House of Representatives, with Leader of the ARP Barend Biesheuvel, a former Minister of Agriculture, serving as Prime Minister.
+Prominent KVP politician Roelof Nelissen the Minister of Economic Affairs in the previous De Jong cabinet, served as a Deputy Prime Minister and the Minister of Finance, and was given the portfolio of Suriname and Netherlands Antilles Affairs; former Leader of the VVD Molly Geertsema served as the other Deputy Prime Minister and Minister of the Interior.

 The cabinet served in the early years of the radical 1970s.
-Domestically it had to deal with the peak of the counterculture and a growing inflation but it was able to implement several social reforms to the public sector and stimulating deregulation and privatization.
-The cabinet suffered several major internal conflicts between the cabinet members of the Democratic Socialists '70 and the rest of the coalition which lead to the fall of the cabinet just 1 year into its term on 19 July 1972 with the Democratic Socialists '70 cabinet members resigning on 21 July 1972 and the cabinet continued in a demissionary capacity until it was replaced with the caretaker Second Biesheuvel cabinet on 9 August 1972.
+Domestically it had to deal with the peak of the counterculture and growing inflation, but it was able to implement several social reforms to the public sector and to stimulate deregulation and privatization.
+The cabinet suffered several major internal conflicts between its DS'70 members and the other members, which led to the fall of the cabinet just one year into its term on 19 July 1972, with the DS'70 members resigning two days later.
+The cabinet continued in a demissionary capacity until it was replaced on 9 August 1972 by the Second Biesheuvel cabinet in a caretaker role.

 Term

-Problems of the cabinet were the release of war criminals (three of Breda) and the increasing inflation, combined with a stagnating economy (stagflation).
-The decision to cut government expenses was not supported by DS'70, so the cabinet lost its majority in the parliament, resulting in Biesheuvel II.
+Problems facing the cabinet were the mooted release of remaining imprisoned Nazi German war criminals (the Breda Three) and increasing inflation, combined with a stagnating economy (stagflation).
+The decision to cut government expenses was not supported by DS'70, so the cabinet lost its majority in the parliament, eventually resulting in a second Biesheuvel cabinet.

 Minister Stuyt, the first minister for environmental affairs, issued an urgency-note concerning the environment.
 In 1972, the first report from the Club of Rome was published, which showed that the environment is in a bad state worldwide and that resources will eventually run out.

-The cabinet recognised the GDR and voted to allow China back into the United Nations.
+In foreign affairs, the cabinet recognised the German Democratic Republic and voted in favour of the People’s Republic of China replacing the Republic of China at the United Nations.

 Princess Joséphine Charlotte of Belgium, Queen Juliana, Grand Duke Jean of Luxembourg and Minister of Foreign Affairs Norbert Schmelzer at Luxembourg Airport on 7 July 1971.

 Prime Minister of Norway Trygve Bratteli and Prime Minister Barend Biesheuvel at the Catshuis on 8 January 1972.

 Soviet Minister of Foreign Affairs Andrei Gromyko and Prime Minister Barend Biesheuvel at the Catshuis op 5 July 1972.